Gallos Hidrocálidos de Aguascalientes

-Club de Fútbol Gallos Hidrocálidos de Aguascalientes was a Mexican football club from Aguascalientes, Aguascalientes, Mexico.
+Club de Fútbol Gallos Hidrocálidos de Aguascalientes was a Mexican football club based in the city of Aguascalientes, Aguascalientes.

 History

 The club was founded in 1992, when José Carmelo González, bought a franchise from the Segunda División de México which he relocated to Aguascalientes where there was no professional football club.

-The club played its last tournament in 2000-2001 when the Governor of Aguascalientes bought the Primera División de México franchise Necaxa, with its national following, and relocated it from Mexico City to the city of Aguascalientes.
-Gallos de Aguascalientes was then moved to Guadalajara, Jalisco and sold to Chivas, which changed its name to F.C.
-Tapatio de Guadalajara, affiliated to Chivas.
+The club played its last tournament in 2000-2001 when the Governor of Aguascalientes bought the Primera División de México franchise Necaxa, with its national following, and relocated it from Mexico City to the city of Aguascalientes, Aguascalientes.
+Gallos Hidrocálidos de Aguascalientes was then moved to Guadalajara, Jalisco and sold to Chivas, and changed its name to F.C.
+Tapatío de Guadalajara, affiliated to Chivas.

-In 2012, the team was refounded to participate in the Tercera División de México, and in 2014 it stopped participating in the league.
-However, between 2015 and 2019, its registration was used by the clubs Tamasopo F.C., Lobos de Zacoalco and Autlán F.C..
+In 2012, the team was refounded to participate in the Tercera División de México, and in 2014 it stopped participating in the league and was officially dissolved.
+However, between 2015 and 2019, its registration was used by the clubs Tamasopo F.C., Lobos de Zacoalco and Autlán F.C.